dotnet/csharplang/proposals/low-level-struct-improvements.md

 Constructor chaining needs to consider these new rules as well.
 When the original constructor calls a chained constructor via `:this(...)` the chained constructor effectively escapes from the original.
 That means a chained constructor call is olny legal if the *safe-to-escape* value is not smaller than the original constructor one.
 This will be accomplished with the following rules:

-- If the chained constructor has `[RefFieldsEscape]`
+- If the chained constructor has `[RefFieldEscapes]`
-    - If the original constructor has `[RefFieldsEscape]` then no additional checking is needed
+    - If the original constructor has `[RefFieldEscapes]` then no additional checking is needed
     - Else the chained constructor can only accept known heap values for all `ref` and `in` arguments.
 - Else no additional checking is needed